Drug information provided by: IBM Micromedex

 Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

 Avoid contact sports or other situations where bruising or injury could occur.

-You may get infections (including pneumonia and sepsis) more easily while using this medicine.
-These can occur during treatment and within 30 days after treatment.
-Tell your doctor right away if you have a fever, cough, shortness of breath with or without chest pain, burning on urination, flu-like symptoms, muscle aches, or worsening skin problems.
+You may get infections more easily while using this medicine.
+These can occur during treatment and within 30 days after the last dose.
+Tell your doctor right away if you have a fever, cough, shortness of breath, burning on urination, flu-like symptoms, muscle aches, or worsening skin problems.

-This medicine can cause changes in heart rhythms, such as a condition called QT prolongation.
-It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Contact your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeats; chest pain; or shortness of breath.
+This medicine may cause heart rhythm changes, such as a condition called QT prolongation.
+It may change the way your heart beats and cause fainting or serious side effects.
+Contact your doctor right away if you have fast, pounding, or uneven heartbeats, chest pain, or shortness of breath.

 This medicine may cause a serious type of reaction called tumor lysis syndrome.
 Your doctor may give you a medicine to help prevent this.
 Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

-Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
+Cancer medicines can cause nausea and/or vomiting even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.